How to segment WooCommerce customers

 Filter users withing the 20-35 age range

-This kind of segmentation allows you to get in touch with these customers, or simply understand your WooCommerce customer base.
+This segmentation allows you to contact these customers or understand your WooCommerce customer base.
 Furthermore, it’s possible to combine multiple demographic segmentation aspects.
 Thus, if your target audience is 20 to 35 years old but designers as well, you can combine these two filters:

 Filter users based on age and profession

 It is important to notice that demographic segmentation works well for business-to-business scenarios.
-For instance, you may create a WooCommerce segment depending on the business size.
+For instance, depending on the business size, you may create a WooCommerce segment.
 In that way, the characteristics of your business client are more important than the characteristics of your contact.
-For that, you just need to filter WooCommerce customers who work for a business with the elements you are looking for.
-Here is an example, if your target audience is small businesses, you can filter customers based on their business size:
+You need to filter WooCommerce customers who work for a business with the elements you seek.
+Here is an example: if your target audience is small businesses, you can filter customers based on their business size:

 Filter users based on business size